FelixL1234/CLI-Monitoring/README.md

 # How to
 import openai key: export OPENAI_API_KEY="your_key_here"
-run the program: sudo -E python3 monitor.py
+run the program: sudo -E climonitor